hatch-digital-nl/tooling-helm-charts/charts/yii2/README.md

 ## Introduction

 This chart bootstraps a Yii2 application deployment on a Kubernetes cluster using the Helm package manager.
+It includes:

+- PHP-FPM container for running Yii2 application
+- Nginx container for serving the application
+- Database integration with DB Operator for automatic database provisioning
+- Optional Redis cache
+- Queue workers for background job processing
+- Cron jobs for scheduled tasks
+- Support for environment variables and secrets

 ## Prerequisites

 - Kubernetes 1.19+
 - Helm 3.2.0+
+- DB Operator (if using database integration)

 ## Installing the Chart